uhuohuy/GazPNE2/README.md

 datasets [a,b,c]  can be obtained from https://rebrand.ly/LocationsDataset. datasets [e,f] can be obtained from https://revealproject.eu/geoparse-benchmark-open-dataset/. datasets [g,h] can be obtained by contacting the [author](https://www.researchgate.net/publication/342550989_Knowledge-based_rules_for_the_extraction_of_complex_fine-grained_locative_references_from_tweets) of the data.

+To execute below command in case of a jave error.

+> spack load openjdk